cfsbhawkins/neeo-lutron-caseta-smartbridge/README.md

 ## Help Wanted
 Looking for help on Lamp Dimmer, I do not own one so not sure what it shows up as in the devices call.

-Currently looking into the latest update, it seems the SSH key might have changed.